BaseMax/MithrilTS-JSX/README.md

 # Mithril TS(Type script) JSX

+Create a spa project using Mithril JS framework and design layout by JSX syntax and use Typescript and Vote for build system.

+### Why MithrilJS with JSX?

 If you already know MithrilJS, you have to write the tempalte and layout in HybridScript way and you cannot do that in such a way like ReactJS.
 So in this example we are going to create a simple project with **Mithril** framework but with a JSX way.